-It’s not the most popular home security system out there, but we’ve heard pretty good things about Alder Security.
-So we spent several hours researching the system, then several days testing it out in our own home.
-And we’re excited to share our findings with you — the good, the bad, and the unexpected.
+Alder isn’t the most popular home security system out there, but I’ve heard good things about it and wanted to take it for a spin.
+So, after several hours of research and several days of in-home testing, I’m excited to share my findings with you — the good, the bad, and the unexpected.

-Like most tech-geeks, we like our gizmos and gadgets.
-But we also like to keep things simple and streamlined when possible.
-With this in mind, we were looking for a user-friendly security system with a modern twist.
-Something like Vivint (one of our favorite systems), only more affordable.
-We figured Alder might do the trick to keep burglars at bay and keep us safe in our home.
+Like a true tech geek, I like my gizmos and gadgets.
+But I also like to keep things simple and streamlined when possible.
+With that in mind, I was looking for a user-friendly security system with a modern twist.
+Something like Vivint Home Security System (a fave), only more affordable.
+I figured Alder might do the trick to keep burglars at bay and keep my family safe.

-After testing the system for nearly 60 hours, we found that Alder is a solid perimeter alarm system with reliable 24/7 monitoring.
-We think it works fine for basic intruder protection — but you’ll be missing out on things like video and smart home features.
-And if you’re looking for a streamlined (dare we say “elegant”) user experience, we think there are better systems out there.
-With that said, let’s dive in to see how Alder protected our home and family.
+After testing the system for nearly 60 hours, I found that Alder is a solid perimeter alarm system with reliable 24/7 monitoring.
+It works fine for basic intruder protection; but if you just get the basic system, you’ll be missing out on things like video and smart home features.
+And if you’re looking for a streamlined user experience, there may be better systems out there.
+With that said, let’s dive in and see how Alder did.

-Our Alder kit came with a handful of sensors and that handsome 7” touchscreen panel you see below.
+The Alder kit came with a handful of sensors and the handsome 7-inch touch-screen panel you see below.
 Now take a closer look … see something missing?
 Alder doesn’t include a base station, which is a critical component with most systems.
-Instead, the touchscreen panel works double-duty as your control center and smart hub, which we love to see.
+Instead, the touch-screen panel works double duty as your control center and smart hub, which is very cool.

-Note that you’ll have to call Alder to order, as they don’t list products or prices on their website.
-To be honest, we don’t really like this approach; having to order by phone is a time-warp to the 90’s, especially for a DIY system.
-But then again it was nice speaking with a rep and getting a rundown on their equipment and options.
+You’ll have to call Alder to order, as they don’t list products or prices on their website.
+I don’t really care for this approach; having to order by phone is like a time-warp to the ’90s, especially for a DIY system.
+Then again, it was nice speaking with a rep and getting a rundown on their equipment and options.